trigaten/Learn_Prompting/docs/basics/instructions.md

 we did not explicitly tell it to do so.

 [^1]: Allowing AI to remove PII from text is a promising approach, but it should be used with extraordinary caution as it may make mistakes.
+[^2]: It should also be noted in this example that you are sending PII to a third-party (e.g. OpenAI if you are using ChatGPT), and these services may record and use your prompts for their own needs.

 ## Notes